 We know that choosing which fund may be best for you isn't easy - there are many options and everyone's different so there's no 'one way' to invest.
 So we offer a range of options to help you meet your investment goals.

 We've produced this guide to help you and your financial adviser understand more about our funds.
-This includes the risk and potential reward of each fund, their investment aims and information on fund charges and further costs.
+This includes the risk and potential reward of each fund and their investment aims.
 If there's information or terminology included that you'd like to discuss, then please contact your financial adviser.

-The funds in this guide are available to most investors in the following products:
+The funds in this guide are available to investors in the following products: